Black hole mass function shift in proto-stellar-clusters driven by gas accretion

-We observe in all diagrams of Figure \ref{fig:BHmass_scatter_M1.0e6} that there are several BH branches with different behaviour.
-The main branch of CCSN-BH and Direct-Collapse-BH-low correspond to the lower progenitors' ZAMS branch of Figure \ref{fig:mass_BH_ZAMS} up to the first peak, which designates the upper BH mass cut-off and the direct collapse with the minimum mass loss.
-We find that this branch follows steep power law, described in Table \ref{tab:dm_fit}, with power exponent in the range $4.3 - 6.0$.
+We observe in all diagrams of Figure \ref{fig:BHmass_scatter_M1.0e6} that there are several BH branches with different behaviours.
+The main branch of CCSN-BH and direct-collapse-BH-low correspond to the lower progenitors' ZAMS branch of Figure \ref{fig:mass_BH_ZAMS} up to the first peak, which designates the upper BH mass cutoff and the direct collapse with the minimum mass loss.
+We find that this branch follows a steep power law, described in Table \ref{tab:dm_fit}, with a power exponent in the range of $4.3 - 6.0$.
 This is the steeper mass increase, with the exception of the heavy mass tail of Figure \ref{fig:BHMF_M1.0e6_C14.3_eps0.1_Zsub}.
 The rest of the branches in Figure \ref{fig:BHmass_scatter_M1.0e6} correspond to the progenitors' ZAMS masses above the first peak of Figure \ref{fig:mass_BH_ZAMS} for which PPISN operates.

-For intermediate cluster masses $\sim 10^6{\rm M}_\odot$ the optimum metallicity for which BHMF-shift is mostly effective is somewhere in the subsolar regime.
-It should be low enough so that the stellar winds are sufficiently weak but not that low to invoke frequent PISN that can drive violent gas expulsion.
-However, this is not necessarily the case for low $\sim 10^5 {\rm M}_\odot$ and high $\sim 10^7 {\rm M}_\odot$ cluster masses.
-A low mass cluster is inefficient in producing frequently stars massive enough to generate PISN, so that low metallicity clusters with weaker stellar winds can be more effective than subsolar metallicity ones.
-At high cluster masses on the other hand, PISN are less effective in expelling the gas because of the intense gravity, therefore low metallicity clusters can be equally or more effective than subsolar metallicity ones in generating a BHMF-shift.
+For intermediate cluster masses of $\sim 10^6{\rm M}_\odot$ the optimum metallicity for which the BHMF shift is mostly effective is somewhere in the subsolar regime.
+It should be low enough that the stellar winds are sufficiently weak but not so low as to invoke frequent PISN, which can drive violent gas expulsion.
+However, this is not necessarily the case for low ($\sim 10^5 {\rm M}_\odot$) and high ($\sim 10^7 {\rm M}_\odot$) cluster masses.
+A low-mass cluster is inefficient at frequently producing stars massive enough to generate PISN, so that low-metallicity clusters with weaker stellar winds can be more effective than subsolar-metallicity ones.
+At high cluster masses, on the other hand, PISNs are less effective in expelling the gas because of the intense gravity; therefore, low-metallicity clusters can be equally as effective as subsolar metallicity ones, or even more so, at generating a BHMF shift.